SpaceBiologyGroup/OpenMicroView/README.md

     - `gpu_mem=128`

 #### Allow software to run as normal user
-While this is theoritically feasable, this procedure as not been tested.
+While this is theoritically feasable, this procedure **has not been tested** and is therefore not recommended.
 To allow the software to run as normal user the following change would be required:
 - Connect LED to D10 instead of D18 GPIO PIN
 - set `open_micro_view.mm_microscope_lighy.LED_PIN` to `board.D10` before start()
 - Change following configuration in `/boot/config.txt`:
  - `dtparam=spi=on`
  - `enable_uart=1`

+> **Note**
+> Running the process as a normal user may provoke permission errors while
+> saving, reading or copying pictures.
+Temperature may also not be available.

 ## Installation of OpenMicroView
 Installation script is located in `install/` directory but should be run from